Ju-Arrighi/utero/README.md

 Discover and contribute to the realization of the first Intercultural Universe of Knowledge Útero Amotara Zabelê and participate in the world's transformation.

-# Útero Azotará Zabelê website
+# Útero Amotara Zabelê website

 ---